-I. Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using genome sequencing (81425, 81426, 81427, 88235, 81265, 0335U, 0336U) is considered investigational.
+II.
+Prenatal diagnosis, via amniocentesis, CVS, or PUBS, using genome sequencing (81425, 81426, 81427, 88235, 81265\, 0335U\, 0336U\) is considered investigational.

-DEFINITIONS
+NOTES AND DEFINITIONS

 - 1. Major malformations are structural defects that have a significant effect on function or appearance.
 They may be lethal or associated with possible survival with severe or moderate immediate or long-term morbidity.
-Examples by organ system include: - Genitourinary: renal agenesis (unilateral or bilateral), hypoplastic/cystic kidney - Cardiovascular: complex heart malformations (such as pulmonary valve stenosis, tetralogy of fallot, transposition of the great arteries, coarctation of the aorta, hypoplastic left heart syndrome

-- Musculoskeletal: osteochondrodysplasia/osteogenesis imperfecta, clubfoot, craniosynostosis, fetal growth restriction/intrauterine growth restriction (IUGR) - Central nervous system: anencephaly, hydrocephalus, myelomeningocele - Body wall: omphalocele/gastroschisis - Respiratory: cystic adenomatoid lung malformation - 2.
+Examples by organ system include: - Genitourinary: renal agenesis (unilateral or bilateral), hypoplastic/cystic kidney - Cardiovascular: complex heart malformations (such as pulmonary valve stenosis, tetralogy of fallot, transposition of the great arteries, coarctation of the aorta, hypoplastic left heart syndrome - Musculoskeletal: osteochondrodysplasia/osteogenesis imperfecta, clubfoot, craniosynostosis - Central nervous system: anencephaly, hydrocephalus, myelomeningocele - Body wall: omphalocele/gastroschisis - Respiratory: cystic adenomatoid lung malformation - 2.
 Amniocentesis is a procedure in which a sample of amniotic fluid is removed from the uterus for prenatal diagnostic testing. - 3.
 Chorionic Villi Sampling (CVS) is a procedure where a sample of chorionic villi is removed from the placenta for prenatal diagnostic testing. - 4.
-Percutaneous Umbilical Cord Blood Sampling (PUBS) is a procedure where a sample of fetal blood is extracted from the vein in the umbilical cord. - 5.
-Recurrent pregnancy loss (RPL) is defined as having two or more failed clinical pregnancies, including a current loss if applicable
+Percutaneous Umbilical Cord Blood Sampling (PUBS) is a procedure where a sample of fetal blood is extracted from the vein in the umbilical cord.